Sameera54321/Cisco-Packet-Tracer-project-02-SOHO-Network-Lab-Server-Laptop-3-PCs-Cisco-Switch-/README.md

 | PC1 | 192.168.1.13 | 255.255.255.0 | 192.168.1.1 |
 | PC2 | 192.168.1.14 | 255.255.255.0 | 192.168.1.1 |

-(If no router is present, all devices must be in the same subnet.
-A router can be added for external connectivity.)

 ### Key configurations:

     Switch – basic settings (hostname, management IP optional)